-one.Charter will monitor and evaluate the CSI plan and implementation by (1) reviewing data regarding Graduation Rates, (2) English Learner progress toward graduation, (3) English Learner participation rates on State testing requirements, and (4) College/Career Workshop student participation data.
-The one.Charter program will continue to use the WASC self study process and the Cycle of Continuous Improvement to monitor the effectiveness of the interventions selected.
+one.
+Charter will monitor and evaluate the CSI plan to support student and school improvement by (1) reviewing data regarding Graduation Rates, (2) English Learner progress toward graduation, (3) College/Career Workshop student participation data.
+The one.
+Charter program will continue to use the WASC self study process and the Cycle of Continuous Improvement to monitor and evaluate the effectiveness of the interventions selected.
 This will include the routine practice of monitoring and evaluating data tied to increasing student attendance and graduation rates.
 Identified data points will be reviewed monthly by leadership teams and staff, and quarterly by WASC committees to evaluate the effectiveness of programs and services implemented in the CSI plan as intended for specific student groups.